LukeNelsn/LukeNelsn.github.io/_posts/2022-07-07-my-experience.md

 ### Experience

-**Intrinsic**, Denver, Colorado \ Valuation Associate
+[**Intrinsic**][Intrinsic], Denver, Colorado \ Valuation Associate

-Performing business valuations for the purposes of:
+Performing business valuations for the purposes of financial and tax reporting:
-- Mergers & acquisitions
+- ASC 805: Purchse price allocation following mergers and acquisitions
-- Reporting of intangible assets
+- ASC 350: Impairment of goodwill folowing mergers and acquisitions
-- Stock-based compensation plans
+- ASC 718: Valuation for equity compensation plans
-- Fair value measurement
+- 409A: Fair value assessment for stock-based compensation plans

-**Quish**, Boulder, Colorado \ Finance & Accounting Intern
+[**Quish**][Quish], Boulder, Colorado \ Finance & Accounting Intern

 - Analyzing wealth management and family office client performance on a monthly and quarterly basis
 - Built client-facing portal system to provide each client with their unique repository of information
 - Built client-facing fee statement system
 - Corresponded with, and onboarded clients to the Charles Schwab advisor platform

-**Cuvée**, Denver, Colorado \ Business Development Intern
+[**Cuvée**][Cuvee], Denver, Colorado \ Business Development Intern

-- Analyzed public and private data to research and identify profitable vacation destinations for company expansion
+- Analyzed public and private data to research and identify profitable vacation destinations for company expansion; resulting in over $100 million of portfolio acquisitions
 - Built a revenue potential model in which multiple reports are inputted, and summaries are calculated by quarter and year
 - Analyzed and cross-sectioned sales data with pivot tables to identify growth opportunities
 - Researched acquisition and partnership targets, performed financial due diligence, and built individualized pitch decks